 - Your name, address and postcode.

 - Your telephone/contact details.

 - Clear and concise details of the fault.

-- Model and serial number of the cooker (found behind the bottom oven door).
+- Model and serial number of the cooker (found behind the control panel).

 - Purchase date (please note that a valid purchase receipt or guarantee documentation is required for in-guarantee service calls).

-We will then check that we have an accurately completed warranty card, if not then any work carried out may be charged.
+We will then check that we have an accurately completed warranty form, if not then any work carried out may be charged.